- Why Research

 New Brunswick, New Jersey

 Dr. Carpizo's laboratory identified a new class of anti-cancer drugs called zinc metallochaperones (ZMCs) that targets tumors with mutations in TP53.
-ZMCs impairs the ability of the p53 protein to bind zinc, allowing it to function normally and kill the cancer cell.
+In the last year, they reported that the ZMC drug they developed is particularly effective in killing breast cancer cells that harbor a BRCA1 mutation.

 In the upcoming year, Drs.
 Carpizo and Ganesan will perform key translational research to accelerate the development of ZMCs to the clinic.
 They hope to identify a novel ZMC with drug-like properties that shows efficacy in laboratory cancer models.

-In addition, they have identified a new series of compounds and a new candidate for the treatment of triple negative breast cancer and will investigate these in laboratory models of TNBC.
+In addition, they have identified a new series of compounds and a new candidate for the treatment of TNBC and will investigate these in laboratory models.

 These studies are paving the way to new, targeted therapies for very aggressive breast cancers.